lastdev/Addons/Overachiever/readme.txt

 * Automatically track exploration achievements as you travel (if desired).
 * Critters' tooltips remind you which ones you need to earn "To All The Squirrels I've Loved Before."
 * "Well Read" and "Higher Learning": Add whether you've read a relevant book to its tooltip.
-* "The Scavenger," "Outland Angler," and "Northrend Angler": Show whether you've fished a node in its tooltip.
+* "The Scavenger," "Outland Angler," and "Northrend Angler", etc.: Show whether you've fished a node in its tooltip.
 * "Let It Snow" and "Fistful of Love": Show whether you need to use a Handful of Snowflakes or a Handful of Rose Petals on players in their tooltips.
 * "Shake Your Bunny-Maker": Show whether you need to use Spring Flowers on players in their tooltips.
 Enemy players of an unknown level are assumed to be at least level 18.
 * "It's Happy Hour Somewhere" and "Tastes Like Chicken": Show whether you've consumed a food or drink item.
 * Select a sound effect to play when one of the above reminders show up in a tooltip if you need to do something.
+* And many more.

 Options can be found using the /oa command or at Interface Options -> AddOns tab -> Overachiever.